-Physician Assistant Studies
+Physician Assistant Studies at King’s College

-The Exercise Science program provides students with an understanding of the physiological, biomechanical, and psychological effects of exercise on the human body.
-This unique and challenging program prepares you for a wide range of careers in the fastgrowing fields of health, wellness, and fitness.
-The Exercise Science program is located in a brand-new, over 1,500-sq. ft. state-of-the-art lab featuring the latest technology and equipment.
-Dedicated classroom space adjacent to the lab is designed specifically to offer hands-on education.
+The Exercise Science major provides students with an understanding of the physiological, biomechanical, and psychological effects of exercise on the human body.
+This unique and challenging program is designed to prepare students for a wide range of careers in the fast-growing fields of health, wellness, and fitness.
+Students will graduate from King’s College with a Bachelor of Science in Exercise Science.

 King’s College offers four tracks within the Exercise Science major: